nandorojo/moti/docs/docs/api/motify-svg.md

 />
 ```

-This functionality compatible with all Moti features, including hooks like `useDynamicAnimation`:
+This functionality is compatible with all Moti features, including hooks like `useDynamicAnimation`:

 ```tsx
 import { Rect } from 'react-native-svg'